system76/tech-docs/src/models/bonw15/repairs.md

 8. Carefully replace the heatsink.
 9. Replace the fan and heatsink screws, starting with #1, then #2, and so on until #13.
-10. Plug the white fan connectors back into the motherboard.
+10. Plug the black fan connectors back into the motherboard and (optionally) replace the clear tape.

 ## Replacing the speakers: